ab91/AB-Engagency.FrontEndTest/README.md

 - Understanding of the instructions and attention to detail, getting as close to the mockups as possible.
 - Clean readable code that would be easy to maintain upon hand-off.
 - Responsiveness and cross-browser compatibility.
+- Resolved issues and improvment in HTML code.